vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/exercise-routine.md

 Further information: [Human Benchmark chimp test exercise with history](human-benchmark-chimp-test-exercise-with-history.md)

-My goal is to play chimp test about 2-3 times per week till I can get to consistently scoring 20 or more.
+My goal is to play chimp test about once per week till I can get to consistently scoring 20 or more.

 ## Typing